Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Do I need a water filter if I live in Melbourne?

-Melbourne’s water is safe by regulatory standards, so a filter is not essential for safety.
-However, many Melbourne households choose to filter their water to remove chlorine or chloramine taste, reduce potential lead and copper exposure from older pipes, eliminate sediment, and improve the overall taste and quality of their drinking and bathing water.
+Not for safety – the water is safe by regulatory standards.
+But many households filter to remove chlorine/chloramine taste, reduce potential lead and copper from older pipes, eliminate sediment, and improve overall taste and quality.

 Find Out What Filtration Your Melbourne Home Needs